Experience adventure on your doorstep!

 Why Orienteer?
 Orienteering takes place in a variety of outdoor places, from town and city parks to forests and moorlands.
 You get out into the countryside, often to places you wouldn't otherwise visit.
 It is an easy and painless way of staying fit or getting into shape.
 Your physical effort goes almost unnoticed as you read your map and follow your route.
 For the good athlete and navigator there is the unique challenge of finding you way over complex and rough terrain whilst running at speed.
 It really is an adventure sport for all ages and all abilities, from children under the age of ten to veterans of well over seventy!
 Orienteer with your friends and family and share your experiences afterwards.
 Many events are within a few miles of your front door!

 Another way to experience orienteering is to try a Permanent Orienteering course.
 Here the control points are markers fixed in the ground and you can try a course at any time.
-You can buy a map from a local office usually for around £2.50 and then find your way around the course, in your own time, by yourself or in a group.
+You can either buy a map from a local office or download a map from the British Orienteering website and then find your way around the course, in your own time, by yourself or in a group.

-Click on one of the links below to find a permanent orienteering course near you:
+Click on the link below to find a permanent orienteering course near you: